 For whoever said that romance is dead and gone, I would be willing to bet it was an Irish man that murdered it.
 If you ask a lady on a date, you shouldn’t expect her to foot the bill, or even half of the bill.
 The gesture speaks volumes.
 Pluck out your Bank of Ireland Mastercard and put it on the table, before she notices.

 3. They cannot dress

-Despite been in adulthood for well beyond a decade, several Irish men I know still rely on their mammy for clothes.
-It’s 2011, either get a stylist or even simpler pick up a copy of the latest issue of GQ to sample the latest trends.
+Despite having been in adulthood for well beyond a decade, several Irish men I know still rely on their mammy for clothes.
+It’s 2011, either get a stylist or even simpler pick up a copy of GQ to sample the latest trends.

 4. They cannot cook

 An Irishman once asked me around to his place for dinner, he cooked frozen chicken fillets on a George Foreman Grill and gave me soggy French fries from the oven.
 Oh and how could I forget his garnish of Heinz Ketchup!
 It doesn’t have to be haute cuisine, but at least try.
 Perhaps phone your mammy for some ideas.

 God gave you a mouth, so use it.
 Open and mouth and COMMUNICATE.
 Ah yes, the Irish man who won’t say boo to you until he’s on his fourth pint of Guinness and then by the seventh you cannot shut him up.
 While it is important to be relaxed and laid back at times, Irish men could do with being a bit more affirmative.